Google E-E-A-T is the recent update to the quality rater guidelines.

 This will help readers to better trust your content and give them an accurate and reliable source of information.

-Google acknowledges that trust is the core component of E-E-A-T and should be prioritized above all other aspects.
+In fact, Google acknowledges that trust is the core component of E-E-A-T and should be prioritized above all other aspects.

 Content creators should demonstrate relevant expertise in order to provide accurate information and insight.